 The Action Lab is designed for active work with clients with a variety of physical needs, such as mobility impairments.
 It also houses a driving simulator used to assess impairments in visual, cognitive and motor abilities that may limit driving ability and performance.
 (A few members of the Board even tried it out.)

-Within 10 years, more than 50% of the U.S. population will be over 65.
+By 2023, it is expected that the U.S. population of adults ages 65+ will reach more than 23 million.
 With an established Physician Assistant Studies program and now the entry-level OTD ramping up, JWU will be well positioned to be a proactive force in healthcare’s next evolution.

 Chancellor Mim Runey’s speech offered the perfect coda to the day: “Together, we are continuing to build a legacy that will define Johnson & Wales’ role in healthcare.”